 Springwater is committed to a diverse student body, and is designed to work well for students with diverse backgrounds, interests, and educational experiences.
 However, applicants should have a strong interest in science and an understanding that all of Springwater’s curriculum will eventually be integrated with the sciences.
 Applicants should also be interested in working outside (in all sorts of weather – this is Oregon!)
 Springwater’s approach to teaching will prove especially successful for students who derive benefit from project-based learning and who are looking for an academically rich, challenging environment.

 What does it cost to attend Springwater?

 Like all public schools in Oregon, there is no tuition assessed.
 Springwater may offer enrichment opportunities to students and parents outside school hours on Fridays, weekends, holiday breaks, and the summer months for which costs may be associated.
 As with many other schools, there are beginning of the year costs that average about $200 per student.

 Any child who resides within the Oregon City School District boundaries is eligible.
 In addition, Springwater is allowed by law to admit out-of-district students if available spaces remain at the end of the lottery period.
 Springwater classes will have no more than 22 students per class.
 For more information, see Enrollment.

 What is a Charter School?

 A charter school operates via a charter “contract“ with a local school district.
-Charter schools usually receive 80% of the per-student financing provided by the state, and the local district keeps the remaining 20%.
+Charter schools usually receive 80% of the per-student financing provided by the state school fund, and the local district keeps the remaining 20%.
 A charter school has its own board of directors and is run independently of the local school district.
 However, a charter school’s charter with the local district contains specific requirements, including financial standards and academic goals, that the charter must meet.
 Enrollment at a charter school is voluntary and is initiated and selected by parents.